Federal Student Loan Programs

 Graduate PLUS Student Loans

 Financial institutions issue student loans to graduates at the same interest rates as Parent PLUS student loans.
 The Graduate PLUS loans are unsubsidized, government-backed educational loans with no limits.
-Unlike Stafford loans, the borrower must start to repay towards the principle of the loan as soon as the funds are dispersed by the lender.
 The Graduate PLUS loan program offers the same deferment options as the Stafford loans.
-Therefore, graduate students can delay repayment by opting for in-house deferment if attending at least part-time in a degree or its equivalent course of study.
+Therefore, graduate students can delay repayment by opting for in-school deferment if attending at least part-time in a degree or its equivalent course of study.
 However, the lender can capitalize the interest off a deferment, making the interest rates higher than if it were repaid at the start.
 Prospective graduate students who wish to obtain a PLUS loan must be a U.S. citizen, pass a credit review, and not posses a prior default record on any federal student loan.

 Federal Student Loan Consolidation